2015 National Football Challenge Cup

 2015 National Football Challenge Cup was the 25th edition of the Pakistan National Football Challenge Cup, the main domestic cup in Pakistani football.
-The tournament was held in Lahore, commencing from 15 April 2015 and concluding on 28 April 2015.
+The tournament was held in Lahore, from 15 to 28 April 2015.
 The season was called NBP National Challenge Cup as it was sponsored by National Bank of Pakistan.

 Teams

 The 16 participating teams are as below: